ketut-garjita/Hospital-Data-Pipeline-Project/README.md

   docker exec -it project_olap_consumer /root/.duckdb/cli/*/duckdb /app/olap/duckdb/hospital.db < ./olap/duckdb/create_tables.sql
   ```

+You can use tools like pgAdmin for PostgreSQL and DBeaver for working with various database platforms.

 **8. Generate sample data for dimension and fact tables on PostgreSQL**